5 top tips for extending your home

 Never start a property extension project without fully determining what you plan to achieve.
 If you’re not completely clued up on the details or sure on what you want the finished project to look like, it’s important to work this out before the building works commence.
 This is not only crucial for you, but it’s essential your project manager and team of builders know exactly what you want so they can bring your vision to life.
 Don’t be afraid to ask for advice, guidance and recommendations, and always communicate clearly what you want to achieve from your extension.

-You may feel eager to get the extension completed as soon as possible, but careful planning and consideration really will make all the difference.
+You may feel eager to get your home extension completed as soon as possible, but careful planning and consideration really will make all the difference.
 It’s important you take the time of year into consideration and how busy you and your family are going to be.
 For example, having major building works carried out over a busy period such as a birthday or Christmas can be disruptive.
 Instead, choose a quiet time of year to minimise the effect the building works will have on your life.

 If you work from home, you may need to find an alternative place of work as the noise can be disruptive and distracting.
 Having a clear timeline is crucial; this way, you can plan your life around the extension works and ensure everyone in the family is ready and prepared.